Bangers and Mash with Onion Gravy

 Ingredients

-- 2 pounds russet potatoes, peeled and cut into large chunks
+- 1 pound (454 grams) potatoes of your choice, peeled and cut into large chunks

 - 1 tablespoon vegetable oil, plus 1 teaspoon